scroll-tech/scroll-prover/README.md

 git submodule update --checkout
 ```

-Download all setup params, degree `20` and `25` are used for chunk prove and aggregation prove (reference [config.rs](https://github.com/scroll-tech/scroll-prover/tree/main/prover/src/config.rs)).
+Download all setup params, degree `20` and `25` are used in [config.rs](https://github.com/scroll-tech/scroll-prover/tree/main/prover/src/config.rs).
 Could only download params of degree `25`, but it may affect performance (when dowsizing to `20`).
 ```shell
 make download-setup -e degree=20